How do I make an appointment?

-I do require a $50 or $100 deposit to secure your appointment.
-This deposit is nonrefundable, and you forfeit it entirely if you cancel within 24 hrs or are more than 20 minutes late for your appointment.
+I do require a $100 deposit to secure your appointment depending on project size.
+This deposit is nonrefundable, and you forfeit it entirely if you cancel within 48 hrs or are more than 15 minutes late for your appointment.
 However, if you give me ample notice I am happy to reschedule you if something comes up and you can apply your deposit to your new appointment time.
 I accept Venmo payments for the deposit, or you can come to the shop and put it down in person.
 The deposit will be applied to your total balance on the day of your tattoo or the last session depending on size of work.

 How should I pay?